NVIDIA/aistore/docs/providers.md

 * https://a/b/c/imagenet/train-999999.tar

-would all be stored in a single AIS bucket that would have a protocol prefix `http://` and a bucket name derived from the *directory* part of the URL Path ("a/b/c/imagenet", in this case).
+would all be stored in a single AIS bucket that would have a protocol prefix `ht://` and a bucket name derived from the *directory* part of the URL Path ("a/b/c/imagenet", in this case).

+WARNING: Currently HTTP(S) based datasets can only be used with clients which support an option of overriding the proxy for certain hosts (for e.g. `curl ... --noproxy=$(curl -s G/v1/cluster?what=target_ips)`).
+If used otherwise, we get stuck in a redirect loop, as the request to target gets redirected via proxy.

 ## Supported Cloud Providers